 \end{theorem}

-\begin{proof} Let $[n]=X\cup Y$ be a partition of $[n]$ with $X$ of size approximately $x_0 n$ and $Y$ is of size approximately $(1-x_0)n$.
+\begin{proof} Let $[n]=X\cup Y$ be a partition of $[n]$ with $X$ having size approximately~$x_0 n$ and $Y$ having size approximately $(1-x_0)n$.
 Let $G_1$ consist of a complete graph on $X$, and $G_2$ consist of the union of a complete graph on $X$ and a complete graph on $Y$ and let $G_3$ consist of a complete graph on $Y$ as well as all edges between $X$ and $Y$.
-Observe that the product $e(G_1)e(G_2)e(G_3)$ is asymptotically $\gamma n^6$. \end{proof} Moreover, we believe that the expression in Theorem~\ref{main} should be best possible. \begin{conjecture} For three graphs $G_1,G_2,G_3$ on a common vertex set of size $n$ with no rainbow triangle we have
+Observe that the product $e(G_1)e(G_2)e(G_3)$ is asymptotically $\gamma n^6$. \end{proof} Moreover, we believe that the expression in Theorem~\ref{main} is asymptotically best possible. \begin{conjecture} For three graphs $G_1,G_2,G_3$ on a common vertex set of size $n$ with no rainbow triangle,

 \end{conjecture}